You're using an outdated browser. Update your browser for the full Life Teen experience.

 During this year of formation, missionaries grow in an understanding of why discipleship is necessary, how to be a disciple of Christ, and how to make disciples with teens

-3. All applicants must come to an official “Come and See” weekend.
+3. Applicants may be asked to attend an official “Come and See” weekend.
 You will experience first hand the Life Teen missionary life.
 You will also have the opportunity to talk with current missionaries in formation as well as the rest of the Covecrest & Hidden Lake community.

 Year Ends: Mid-August